Problems falling pregnant? Could bacteria be to blame?

 Eliminating BV (or correcting vaginal dysbiosis) would seem like an obvious way to rule out one possible causative factor in infertility.
 Vaginal flora should be made up of 95% Lactobacilli species.
 These bacteria secrete lactic acid which keeps the pH of the urogenital area within its healthy range.
 Using soaps, shower gels and douches causes the vagina to become too alkaline, and an alkaline environment favours the growth of pathogenic bacteria, and contributes to vaginal dysbiosis.

-Healthcare professionals may be interested to note that the species of bacteria in our ‘For women’ product are known to colonise the intimate area, as they were isolated originally from healthy women.
+Healthcare professionals may be interested to note that two species of bacteria (Lactobacillus reuteri RC-14® and Lactobacillus rhamnosus GR-1®) are known to colonise the intimate area, as they were isolated originally from healthy women.
 Once they have colonised the vaginal mucosa these strains of bacteria help to maintain a healthy pH, whilst competing for space and nutrients with any pathogenic strains of bacteria that have taken up residence.

 For more information on this product, you may like to read the following FAQ: Which Probiotics are best for women?